numbat70/clyde/_docs/Content/29-SUP_SMS_Quiz.md

 ## SMS Validation quiz

-Every 6 months teh quiz will be changed and all instructors will need to get a 100% score to be validated.
+Every 6 months the quiz will be changed and all instructors will need to get a 100% score to be validated.

 The test can be retaken until this score is reached.
 By this time the SMS should have been referenced several times if not fully known already.